GENERAL DIGITAL CORPORATION

 B. Return of Product

-After Buyer has provided notice and obtained the appropriate RMA number, Buyer shall return the product, upon request, to General Digital Corporation, 8 Nutmeg Road South, South Windsor, Connecticut, 06074, U.S.A., not later than thirty (30) days after Seller’s receipt of notice of the alleged problem or failure mode.
+After Buyer has provided notice and obtained the appropriate RMA number, Buyer shall return the product, upon request, to General Digital Corporation, 60 Prestige Park Road, East Hartford, Connecticut, 06108, U.S.A., not later than thirty (30) days after Seller’s receipt of notice of the alleged problem or failure mode.
 Buyer shall prepay all transportation charges for return of the product(s) to Seller.
 Seller shall pay for the cost of sending the product(s) back to Buyer.
 Transportation to Buyer shall be deemed Best Way and any other transportation method shall be at the Buyer’s cost.
 All costs of customs clearance, shipping, and any other related charges for transportation outside of the contiguous 48 United States, shall be at the Buyer’s expense.
 After Buyer’s compliance, Seller shall, at Seller’s option, repair or replace the product(s).